Geography and Environmental Science

 The department is pleased to host MPhil and PhD students who wish to research for higher degrees in any areas of staff expertise.
 Staff are trained and experienced research supervisors and several have been examiners for higher degrees in other institutions.

-All staff members of the Geography Department are active researchers and publish in a range of international journals, and present papers at high-level conferences both nationally and internationally.
+All staff members of the Geography and Environmental Science Department are active researchers and publish in a range of international journals, and present papers at high-level conferences both nationally and internationally.
 Several serve on editorial boards, act as external examiners for post-graduate taught and research degrees and regularly review manuscripts for publication.

 I am interested in applications of spatial analysis and geostatistics to: natural resource phenomenon; to mathematical geosciences especially karst geomorphology; heavy metal soil contamination and its influence on human health and in multivariable statistical models for understanding complex relationships in a natural environment.